Your first pension – the options

 Do you need a financial adviser?

 It’s quite possible to start saving into a pension without getting financial advice, particularly if it’s into a workplace scheme.
+However, if you are unsure what funds to invest into it might be worth considering professional advice.

 Bear in mind, however, that some employers provide financial advice as a tax-free benefit.

-With personal pensions, unless you’re confident about choosing a plan that is right for you it’s best to get advice.
+If you are not eligible to join a workplace scheme, unless you’re confident about choosing a plan that is right for you it’s best to get advice.

 A financial adviser will look at your particular needs and only recommend investments that are suitable for you.
+You do have to pay for the advice but if the advice turns out to be inappropriate, you can complain and have access to the Financial Ombudsman Service.